RonenNess/V8Extended/README.md

 _intervals.Extend(v8);
 ```

-In addition to attaching the JavaScript APIs to the V8 engine, you also need to check the fake events loop used for the timers from C# side.
+In addition to attaching the JavaScript module to the V8 engine, you also need to update the timers from C# side.
 You can do it automatically in a background thread:

 ```cs
 // start timers in background. call _intervals.StopEventsLoop(); to stop _intervals.StartEventsLoopBackground();
 ```

-Do it in the same thread:
+Or in the same thread:

 ```cs
 // start timers in current thread. call _intervals.StopEventsLoop(); to stop _intervals.StartEventsLoop();
 ```

-Or call it manually however you like (call this often enough, recommended every 1 ms, so that timers will not suffer from delays):
+Or call it manually however you like (recommended to call this every 1 ms, so that timers will not suffer from delays):

 ```cs
 _intervals.DoEvents();